Top 10 Twitter tips and tricks

 Know the lingo

 Know the Twitter lingo, these are just a few examples: @reply, Direct Message (DM), Follower, Hashtag, Retweet (RT), Trending Topics, and Tweet.
 See the Twitter description for a complete listing of Twitter terms and Lingo and related terms.

 Following a few of the masters of Twitter and Social Networking give you an understanding of how to tweet better, posts to RT, and inspiration for tweets of your own.
 Below are the top ten Twitters we recommend following.

-- Twitaholic - A full listing of the top users on Twitter based on Followers.
-This is a terrific service to find and follow the top users and possibly incorporate some of the ideas they are doing on their account.
+- Twitaholic - A full listing of the top users on Twitter based on Followers, which is great for finding and following the top users and learning what they are doing with their account.

 Tip: Many of the first few hundred people are celebrities on Twitaholic, if they do not interest you skip the first page.

 Twitter lists are an excellent method of filtering filter through the people you follow.
 To create a list, click the Lists link, and then click Create a list.
 After creating a list, visit the person's profile page you want to add and click the list icon (shown to the right).
 Our Computers and Tech list is an example of a public list we created.